 Types of Dentures in Fallston MD

-If you are only missing a few teeth and still have some remaining teeth that are healthy, Dr. Comeau will recommend a set of partial dentures.
+If you are only missing a few teeth and still have some remaining teeth that are healthy, we will recommend a set of partial dentures.
 This type of replacement teeth will basically just fill in the gaps in your smile.
 This removable appliance utilizes metal clasps that we will design to anchor to your remaining teeth.
 However, we also offer metal-free flexible partial dentures for a natural, no-metal-clasps appearance.
 Many people consider them the most aesthetic, life-like partial dentures available today.

 Implant-supported dentures can also do away with the need for your upper denture to totally cover the roof of your mouth – eliminating gagging and improving your ability to taste food.
+The process of placing dental implants does add some time to your treatment, however, your dentures will last longer and will function much more similarly to natural teeth.

 How long do partial dentures last?